ministryofjustice/laa-civil-apply-delete-uat-release/README.md

 ## Prerequsites and assumptions:

 - github secrets containing kubernetes credentials for the cluster
-- assumes a certain name for UAT release (see deploy script)
+- assumes a certain naming mechanism for UAT release (see deploy script)

 ## Workflow example: delete a UAT release when PR on merge